My One Pan Turkey Dinner serves 6 and includes a roast turkey breast, dressing, green beans with cranberries, and baked fruit all in one pan.

 Impress your guests and have an easy clean-up!
-This dinner is so beautiful you can leave the side dishes in the roasting pan for serving buffet style.
+If you are short on serving dishes, this dinner is so beautiful, you can leave the side dishes in the roasting pan and serve this dinner buffet style.
+This is a perfect solution to being able to roast a turkey and all of the thanksgiving dinner sides at the same time.

-The reason I call this an "elegant" one pan dinner is because after it cooks, it looks gorgeous when moved to serving dishes, but it also looks gorgeous in the pan!
-It is an elegant solution to avoid using multiple pans and casseroles to create a festive dinner.
+This turkey dinner is absolutely easy to make!
+It looks gorgeous when moved to serving dishes, but it also looks gorgeous in the pan!
+So, it really is an elegant solution to avoid using multiple pans and casseroles to create a festive dinner for just a few people.

-So, are you ready for the easiest turkey dinner ever?
+So, are you ready for the easiest roast turkey dinner ever?
+Let's cook!

 For this dinner you will need one large baking/roasting pan, one extra large mixing bowl, one large mixing bowl, one small sauce pan, and one 10" skillet.
-Clean up is easy, because everything but the roasting pan can be washed and put away while the dinner roasts.
+Your clean up will be easy, because everything but the roasting pan can be washed and put away while the dinner roasts.

 Food & Wine, my favorite source for great food ideas, has an excellent tutorial on how to make this aluminum foil rack.